NathanStanislavsky/KeyValueStore/README.md

 - **No Full Buffering:** Never loads entire compaction result into memory
 - **Duplicate Resolution:** Automatically keeps newest version when keys conflict

-### WAL Rotation

-To prevent data loss during concurrent writes:

-1. Before MemTable flush: Rotate WAL (rename to `.tmp`, open new WAL)
-2. Flush MemTable: Write SSTable to disk
-3. After SSTable written: Delete `.tmp` file

-This ensures new writes during flush go to a new WAL file, preventing data loss.
+### Crash Recovery & Manifest Logging

+To ensure absolutely zero data loss in the event of a crash, the engine uses a combination of WAL rotation and a Manifest file:

+1. **Manifest State Tracking:** Tracks the exact state of the flush process (`ROTATED`, `SST_WRITTEN`, `COMMITTED`) using atomic file renames (`manifest.txt`).
+2. **WAL Rotation:** Before a MemTable flush, the WAL is rotated (renamed to `.tmp`) and a fresh WAL is opened to accept incoming traffic without blocking.
+3. **Bulletproof Startup Recovery:** On restart, the engine parses the Manifest and the file system.
+If an incomplete flush is detected (e.g., a `.tmp` WAL file exists but the state is not committed), it safely replays the data into the MemTable.
+This guarantees that data acknowledged to the user is never lost, even if a crash occurs milliseconds before a flush completes to an SSTable.

 ### Level Metadata Management